etcd-io/etcd/docs/index.rst

 etcd Documentation
 ==================

-This is an official etcd documentation.
+This is official etcd documentation.

 Still working in progress...